alejandro-garnung-ctic/material-alch3mist/README.md

 ## Python + PIL

-Python with PIL was used to convert all images to RGBA and save them as PNG, ensuring a uniform format for the dataset, which is necessary for LoRA training and 3D texture generation.
+Python with PIL was used to resize and convert all images to RGBA and save them as PNG, ensuring a uniform format for the dataset, which is necessary for LoRA training and 3D texture generation.

 # Results